-Our audit approach was developed by obtaining an understanding of the Company's activities, the key functions undertaken by the Board and the overall control environment.
-Based on this understanding we assessed those aspects
+We carried out a full scope audit.
+Our audit approach was developed by obtaining an understanding of the Company's activities and the overall control environment.
+Based on this understanding we assessed those aspects of the Company's transactions and balances which were most likely to give rise to a material misstatement.